Contents

 Tough to Tidy.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you infrequently tidy your windows, you’ll need to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently clean your windows, you’ll require to clean the skylight more frequently.
+Plus, mounting the roof is the only way to clean the outside of a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit among the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.